 As you know our Patient Participation Group (PPG) has regularly included information in its Newsletters promoting our online services.
 In these times of social distancing, the ability for our online patients to book appointments (no more waiting until 8am to book an appointment), to order repeat medication and to obtain test results online, helps to keep everybody safer.
 Over half of our patients now actively use this online service and we are currently texting and writing to patients who are not currently registered for online services, encouraging them to do so too.

-As the National Heath Service starts to plan for a return to hospital appointments, making use of our online services to book appointments with us, will not only save you time but will also enable our Clinicians to more speedily deal with any problems you may have and/or which you have been waiting to have treated.
+Making use of our online services to book appointments with us, will not only save you time but will also enable our Clinicians to more speedily deal with any problems you may have.
 If you are not registered for our online services, then please phone the surgery and this can be arranged for you over the telephone.

 Over the next few weeks and months as the country adjusts to the 'new normal' we will continue to provide you with the best possible health care in the safest manner possible.